livresaber/darkmode-javascript/README.md

 # darkmode-javascript

-Create a component darkmode in JavaScript
+Create a darkmode in JavaScript